This post provides information on ticket options for Stonehenge.

 - Under 5’s – FREE

-The hours of operation vary depending on the season.
-These are the current times available to visit Stonehenge:
+The hours of operation vary depending on the season, but they are open every day of the year.

 - June & August | 9:30 am – 7:00 pm